akbaridria/gt-save/README.md

 GTSave leverages the following cutting-edge technologies:

 - **Axelar GMP (Global Messaging Protocol):** A decentralized cross-chain communication protocol that enables seamless interoperability between different blockchain networks.
-- **Chainlink VRF (Verifiable Random Function):** A secure and verifiable source of randomness used for ensuring fairness and transparency in various smart contract applications.
+- **API3 QRNG:** A secure and verifiable source of randomness used for ensuring fairness and transparency in various smart contract applications.
+- **Moonbeam Precompiles Batch:** The batch precompiled contract on Moonbeam that allows developers to combine multiple EVM calls into one.

+## Yield Source
+GTSave utilizes Moonwell Artemis on Moonbeam as the yield source for generating rewards.
+Moonwell Artemis provides a robust and secure lending and borrowing protocol, ensuring efficient capital utilization and generating interest for GTSave users.

 ## Supported Networks (testnet) and Contract Addresses